rankingdigitalrights/index2018/app/report/index.md

 (For more information on company selection, and evaluation and scoring, see the Appendix, in Chapter 11 of this report).

-### Footnotes
+### Footnotes ###

-[1]: For the full set of indicators, definitions, and research guidance please visit: “2018 Indicators,” Ranking Digital Rights, https://rankingdigitalrights.org/2018-indicators/.
+[1]: For the full set of indicators, definitions, and research guidance please visit: "2018 Indicators," Ranking Digital Rights, https://rankingdigitalrights.org/2018-indicators/.